 “I’ve always knitted and sewed and made clothes for the kids … later, I was the volunteer who designed the posters and the tickets.
 And when a float for the Natal Day parade was needed, guess who got called?” says Audrey, with a laugh.
 “Creativity has always been a part of my life.
 I wasn’t a practicing artist but I was an active volunteer and I took on leadership roles.
 I can’t look back with regret because I have a wonderful life.”

-Lately, with a prominent story in The Chronicle Herald about the Art Pioneers show, she’s been getting lots of attention from friends and neighbors who didn’t know about her artistic past.
+Lately, she’s been getting lots of attention from friends and neighbors who didn’t know about her artistic past.

 “I’m a part of history and it’s kind of cool,” she says.
 “And here I am still kicking!”